 When it comes to cooking dinner in the Gougler household, our habits are very cyclical.
-I go through phases when I'm meal planning and cooking 4-5 nights a week, then I don't want to cook or go to the store so we only cook one week night.
-I know it's bad.
-We just live in a part of town where there are so many good restaurants.
-And they're close.
-Luckily, I'm on a cook at home kick right now.
-I mean, bikini season is right around the corner and we all know that abs aren't formed in the gym.
-They're made in the kitchen!
-It's all about what you put into your body.
+I go through phases when I’m meal planning and cooking 4-5 nights a week, then I don’t want to cook or go to the store so we only cook one week night.
+I know it’s bad.
+We just live in a part of town where there are so many good restaurants, and they’re close by.
+Luckily, I’m on a cook at home kick right now.
+I mean, bikini season is right around the corner and we all know that abs aren’t formed in the gym.
+They’re made in the kitchen!
+It’s all about what you put into your body.
 These turkey and rice stuffed bell peppers are the perfect easy and healthy dinner option.

 See these stuffed bell peppers?
 Oh my yum.
-So delicious.
-So filling.
-So good for you!
-Even JP likes them which isn't really saying too much since he eats just about anything I cook.
-I'm sure he would prefer something more hearty and starchy like say, a steak and mashed potatoes, but he knows that's never going to happen in our house.
-Unless he cooks it himself when I have other plans of course :)
+They are so delicious, filling and even good for you!
+The husband likes them which isn’t really saying too much since he eats just about anything I cook though he definitely prefers less healthy options like say, a steak and mashed potatoes.
+Luckily he knows that’s never going to happen in our house.
+Unless he cooks it himself when I have other plans of course.

 I’m not a steak and potatoes kind of girl.
 I’m not a red meat kind of girl at all.
 Hence the turkey in these delicious stuffed peppers!
 I’m telling you, you won’t miss the red meat in these, but feel free to swap ground turkey for ground beef if your heart tells you too.